THE BLACKWOOD RADIO CLUB

 The club ceased to be active around 1937, a little before the start of World War 2.
 The club was not reactivated after the war and its callsign VK5BR was allowed to lapse.
 The callsign was reallocated to Lloyd Butler in January 1946 and still remains in his hands.

 We have been fortunate to have club foundation member Gordon Ragless still with us to verify some of the facts presented in the article.
 Gordon operated his own station VK5GR and a photo of Gordon and his early amateur radio equipment is shown (refer figure 7).
 A further recent photograph (figure 8) shows Gordon with his early transmitter and the original VK5BR microphone.
-Gordon's transmitter is now an exhibit at the Adelaide Telecommunications Museum.
-The VK5BR microphone case is held by the Adelaide Hills Amateur Radio Society.
-(Addendum Jan 2002: The Telecommunications Museum was closed some years ago and its exhibits are now held in storage.
-It is hoped that one day a new home will be found for exhibit display.)
+Gordon's transmitter was an exhibit at the Adelaide Telecommunications Museum.
+The VK5BR microphone case was held by the Adelaide Hills Amateur Radio Society but unfortunately it has now mysteriously disappeared.
+The Telecommunications Museum was closed some years ago and its exhibits are now held in storage at scattered locations.
+It is hoped that one day a new home will be found to house some of the original exhibits.)

 With 67 years elapsed (as at 1991) since the Blackwood Radio Club was, formed, and 54 years since it ceased to function, it is not surprising that there are now few of its members to be found.
 However, in addition to Gordon, we were able to contact Keith Mutton VK5ZY, Jim Drummond and Milton Trott, who were also members in the very early years of the club and who were able to add a few details for this article.(Addendum: After this article was first published in 1991, early member Frank Hill VK2HQ read the article and also contacted the writer from Milton NSW ).